semmi88/semmi88.github.io/book_reviews/inner_game.md

 Almost all human activity is composed of two parts:
 - the outer game played against external opponents, facing external obstacle/challenges - to reach external goals
-  - specific to the activity, differ in every activity
+  - specific to the situation, different skills needed for every activity
-- the inner game, takes place in the mind - played against internal obstacles (distraction/lapse of concentration, self-doubt, self-condemnation/judgments, nervousness) - habits of the mind that inhibit excellence
+- the inner game, takes place in the mind - played against internal obstacles - habits of the mind that inhibit excellence
+  - (distraction/lapse of concentration, self-doubt, self-condemnation/judgments, worry/nervousness)
-  - generic, always the same, no matter the activity
+  - generic, always the same skills, no matter the activity
-  - focus, non-judgment, welcoming obstacles/challenges - are a remedy to distraction, worry aoubt future & self-image, regretting past mistakes
+  - focus, non-judgment, welcoming obstacles/challenges - are a remedy
 ```
 it makes more sense to focus on the inner game - to play the inner game
 as the mental skills we develop can ge generally applied to all ascpects of life
 ```

-Prioritize Internal Needs vs External demands - to be in sync with yourself
+Prioritize Internal Needs vs External demands - to be in sync with yourself and more resilient to stress
 - External pressures - demands put on us by other, by society
-  - sometimes so deeply ingrained we don't even think about questioning them
+  - sometimes so deeply ingrained we don't even think about questioning them - external validation
   - or so authoritative that we are afraid to question them
 - Internal desires and needs
   - listening to yourself, Self 2, and acting in sync with inner desires
-  - self-discovery of true inner desires
+  - self-discovery to uncover true inner desires

 ### The two selves